fregu856/evaluating_bdl/README.md

 $ python evaluating_bdl/toyClassification/Ensemble-Adam/train.py
 ```

-- **Ensemble-Adam**:
+- Ensemble-Adam:
-- - Ensembling by minimizing the MLE objective using Adam and random initialization.
+- - - Ensembling by minimizing the MLE objective using Adam and random initialization.
-- - _datasets.py_: Test.
+- - - _datasets.py_: Test.

 - Ensemble-Adam-Fixed:
-- - Ensembling by minimizing the MLE objective using Adam and NO random initialization.
+- - - Ensembling by minimizing the MLE objective using Adam and NO random initialization.

 - Ensemble-MAP-Adam:
-- - Ensembling by minimizing the MAP objective using Adam and random initialization.
+- - - Ensembling by minimizing the MAP objective using Adam and random initialization.

 - Ensemble-MAP-SGD:
-- - Ensembling by minimizing the MAP objective using SGD and random initialization.
+- - - Ensembling by minimizing the MAP objective using SGD and random initialization.

 - Ensemble-MAP-SGDMOM:
-- - Ensembling by minimizing the MAP objective using SGDMOM and random initialization.
+- - - Ensembling by minimizing the MAP objective using SGDMOM and random initialization.

 - MC-Dropout-MAP-01-Adam:
-- - MC-dropout by minimizing the MAP objective using Adam, p=0.1.
+- - - MC-dropout by minimizing the MAP objective using Adam, p=0.1.

 - MC-Dropout-MAP-02-SGD
-- - MC-dropout by minimizing the MAP objective using SGD, p=0.2.
+- - - MC-dropout by minimizing the MAP objective using SGD, p=0.2.

 - MC-Dropout-MAP-02-SGDMOM:
-- - MC-dropout by minimizing the MAP objective using SGDMOM, p=0.2.
+- - - MC-dropout by minimizing the MAP objective using SGDMOM, p=0.2.

 - SGLD-256:
-- -
+- - - TODO!.

 - SGLD-64:
-- -
+- - - TODO!.

 - SGHMC-256:
-- -
+- - - TODO!.

 - SGHMC-64:
-- -
+- - - TODO!.

 - HMC:
+- - - TODO!.
-- -
+- - - _TODO.py_: TODO!
 ***